 - Other losses

-Calculating Foot Injury Compensation Payouts – Updated July 2021
+Calculating Foot Injury Compensation Payouts For UK Claims

-It is very hard to answers questions such as how much compensation for broken metatarsal?
+It is very hard to answer questions such as ‘how much compensation for broken metatarsal?’ or ”how much for a foot injury?’
 This is because every case is different.
-The table below gives the average settlement for foot injury of different types which will give you a general idea, with these figures coming courtesy of the Judicial College:
+The table below gives the average foot injury compensation payouts for UK claims, for different injury types.
+It could give you a general idea, with these figures coming courtesy of the Judicial College:

 A much better option than using a compensation calculator is to call Accident Claims UK at the number at the bottom of this page, so we can give you a more accurate estimate for your foot injury claims.